 - Less waste.
 The average portfolio is 20% 'waste' poorly aligned projects that should simply stop.
 Listen to Mike on how a US Trade body did just that. - Alignment from working together.
 "We're having conversations we should have had years ago".
 The CEO of a major Canadian insurance company found that completing their Pairwise review helped his leadership resolve key disagreements. - Stop doing 'Too Many Projects'.
 A global law firm's IT team were suffering from stakeholders battling to shoehorn their projects into a blocked-up backlog.
-By using AHP the PMO was able to start saying "no" or "yes but" in data-led non-political way. - Transparency between divisions.
-A global bank had a lot of data, but no clarity on what was being worked on and what it would deliver.
-Using AHP they were able to quantify the value of a multidivisional portfolio inside one model.
+By using AHP the PMO was able to start saying "no" or "yes but" in data-led non-political way. - Drive PMO performance.
+Hear how Anette used TransparentChoice as part of her plan to turn the PMO into a business-oriented function that made prioritization work for a large US wholesaler's IT portfolio.